Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

 3- Each member of the team then quickly determines how many story points they feel summarize the amount of effort required to reach completion.

-4- When all players are ready, they lay down their cards together.
-This reveals all estimate values at the same time.
+4- When all players are ready, each estimator lays down their playing cards at the same time.
+This reveals all estimate values simultaneously.

 5- This step may vary.